Tom Magee

 Thomas Magee (born July 1, 1958) is a Canadian former world champion powerlifter and strongman competitor from Winnipeg, Manitoba.
-He was also a professional wrestler from 1985–1990.
+He was also a bodybuilder and a professional wrestler from 1985–1990.

 Early life

 In his early years, Tom Magee was involved in martial arts until he turned 19.
 Then he went to powerlifting and bodybuilding.
 Magee has a strong background in boxing and held a black belt in karate.

-Strongman/Powerlifting/Bodybuilding career
+Strength Sports

 Magee became Canadian National Powerlifting Champion in 1981 and 1982.
 In 1981, Tom placed second at the IPF World Powerlifting Championship in the 125 kg weight class.
 He totaled 927.5 kg (SQ 355, BP 235, DL 337.5).
 At that same competition, Tom placed ahead of future World's Strongest Man, Jon Pall Sigmarsson.
 In 1982 he also won the IPF World Powerlifting Championships in Munich, Germany in the +125 kg super heavyweight division.
 He totaled 942.5 kg (SQ 362.5, BP 235, DL 345).
 The second place finished, Wayne Bouvier, had the same total, but Tom won by virtue of his lighter body weight.

 Tom starred in a documentary film chronicling his training and victory at the 1982 IPF World Championships entitled Tom Magee: Man of Iron.
 Magee was originally planning on competing in the 125 kg heavyweight division, but decided last minute to move up to the super heavyweight class (275 lbs. and over).
 Magee weighed in at just 1 pound over the weight limit at 276 lbs and was the lightest man in the weight class.

-Magee placed second in the 1982 World's Strongest Man Tom Magee is the only Canadian to have reached this position, fourth in the 1983 World's Strongest Man and fifth at the 1985 World's Strongest Man competitions.
-He won the Le Defi Mark Ten Challenge International three consecutive times, from 1984 to 1986.
+Magee placed second in the 1982 World's Strongest Man.
+Magee was the only Canadian to have reached this position until Mitch Hooper won the 2023 World's Strongest Man title.
+Magee then placed fourth in the 1983 World's Strongest Man and fifth at the 1985 World's Strongest Man competitions.
+Magee set a world record with a 535 kg partial deadlift from 18" off the floor during the 1983 World's Strongest Man competition.
+He also won the Le Defi Mark Ten Challenge International three consecutive times, from 1984 to 1986.